advancedAgritek-BB/coinTrader2.0/README.md

 tokens.
 See the `solana_scanner.api_keys` section in [`crypto_bot/config.yaml`](crypto_bot/config.yaml) for how they are referenced in the configuration.

+### Token account enrichment

+`get_token_accounts` now returns SPL token accounts enriched with metadata from the Helius DAS API.
+Results are filtered using an ML regime score so only high‑quality accounts remain.

 You can generate a key and enable advanced features like **ShredStream** and **LaserStream** from the [Helius dashboard](https://dashboard.helius.xyz/).
 These streams can be configured directly in the bot's web dashboard.
 Install the `pythclient` package to fetch oracle prices: